stefnotch/stefnotch.github.io/web/COOP and COEP Service Worker/Readme.md

-Of course the ideal solutions is still to set the headers server side.
+Of course the ideal solution is still to set the headers server side.